kantega/voog/protocol.md

             "type": "string"
         },
         "clear": {
-            "description": "Clear nodes and edges then apply current message", "type": "bool"
+            "description": "If true, remove all nodes and edges before applying remainder of current message", "type": "bool"
         },
         "size": {